bruceravel/demeter/documentation/Artemis/path/plot.rst

    :menuselection:`Actions --> Transfer marked` is selected.
 This is probably the most common way of constructing plots involving paths.

-Another new feature in this version of :demeter:`artemis` related to plotting is called a :quoted:`virtual path`, or a :quoted:`VPath`.
+:demeter:`artemis` offers a concept called a :quoted:`virtual path`, or a :quoted:`VPath`.
 A VPath is an ensemble of normal paths which are summed.
 The sum is then plotted in k-, R-, or q-space.
 A VPath is made by marking a set of paths then selecting :menuselection:`Actions --> Make VPath from marked`.
-VPaths are discussed in more detail `the chapter on the Plot window <../plot/vpaths.html>`__.
+VPaths are discussed in more detail `the chapter on the Plot window
+<../plot/vpaths.html>`__.

 .. subfigstart::